rosamcelheny/ukraine/ReadMe.txt

 - on mobile, remove "Talk".
 Should just show the number
 - on mobile, the calendar is too tall; shouldn't overflow the screen.
 - center the about button. should stay square.
-- do favicon
-- im actually ok with not putting a border in the Title part / day part but can we add padding? not sure where to move that
 - favicon
-- on the lecture page, menu shoudl go all the way to the top. header should be flush with the text in the description.
+- on the lecture page, menu should go all the way to the top. header should be flush with the text in the description.
 - whole header bar should link back to hp.